-An alternative route up, which gets you high quicker, but misses out the U-shaped valley, starts along Nook Lane (instead of Sweden Bridge Lane), and is the first turning on the left as you walk up Smithy Brow road.
-This route is also circular, and leads you to the ridgeline 1.5 km west of the route described above.
+An alternative route up, which gets you high quicker, but misses out on the U-shaped valley, starts along Nook Lane (instead of Sweden Bridge Lane) and is the first turning on the left as you walk up Smithy Brow road.
+This route is also circular and leads you to the ridgeline 1.5 km west of the route described above.

 A one-way option would be to continue northeast from the top, and down to Patterdale and Ullswater.
 However, since there is no direct bus back to Ambleside, (you have to go via Penrith), this is only really feasible if you can arrange with somebody to drive you back, or you carry all your gear and continue onwards from Patterdale.